interledgerjs/interledgerjs/packages/pay/README.md

 > (options: QuoteOptions) => Promise<Quote>

-Perform a rate probe to ensure the recipient is routable, discover the path max packet size, probe the realized exchange rate, and compute the bounds of the payment.
+Perform a rate probe:

+- Ensure the recipient is routable
+- Discover the path max packet size
+- Probe the real exchange rate
+- compute the minimum exchange rate adn bounds of the payment

 ##### `close`